Faheetah/tick-docker/README.md

 Components
 ----------

+**TICK Stack**
 * Telegraf: Monitoring agent similar to collectd, can funnel to InfluxDB as well as Graphite, Datadog, and others
 * InfluxDB: Performant time series database with a rich query language, accepting several inputs including Telegraf, it's native agent
 * Chronograf: Administration UI for InfluxDB.
 Can configure Kapacitor, query InfluxDB, explore Telegraf hosts, set retention policies and continuous queries, and create dsahboards
 * Kapacitor: Automation service that complements InfluxDB.
 Completely decoupled like all other components, and can accept a range of inputs (including reading from InfluxDB or from Telegraf directly) and send alerts to many integrations (Pagerduty, Slack, Alerta and by extension Golerta)

+**Complementary Services**
+* Grafana: A more featured dashboard that can read from many sources, including InfluxDB, Datadog, Elasticsearch, and more.
+Has an expansive plugin community.
 * Golerta: Fork of Alerta written in Golang.
 Meant to be a simple alerting dashboard fed from Kapacitor and a source of truth for alert states.
 Integrates with Pagerduty and includes alert correlation and flap detection similar to Kapacitor
+* Breakit: Under the breakit/ folder, a Go binary that serves a few endpoints to generate fake stats.
+Includes seasonal data, trending, and random, plus an endpoint to return various error codes.

 Prerequisites
 -------------